erezfree29/Library/README.md

 ### Installation

-In order to run the the project on your local machine, please run the following commands on your terminal:
+To run the project on your local machine, please run the following commands on your terminal:

 > 1. run `git clone https://github.com/erezfree29/Library/`
 > 2. run `cd Library`